 How long to use artificial tears after LASIK depends on how long you think you need them.
 Every LASIK recovery is different and every patient will experience different levels of dryness for different lengths of time.

 There's no specific “cut-off date” to stop using eye drops after LASIK.
-As long as your eyes feel dry, you can use preservative-free lubricant eye drops.
+As long as your eyes feel dry, you should be able to use preservative-free lubricant eye drops.

 Does dry eye after LASIK go away?

-It’s common for LASIK patients to have dry eyes for 6 to 12 months after surgery.
-The NCBI reports that as many as 60% of patients begin feeling dry eye symptoms after the first month of recovery.
+It’s common for LASIK patients to have dry eyes for six to 12 months after surgery.
+It's reported that as many as 60% of patients begin feeling dry eye symptoms after the first month of recovery.
 However, the worst of the dry eye symptoms are typically experienced a few months after LASIK.

-While this is what most experience, there are also people who never have dry eye symptoms and others who deal with dry eyes for years after LASIK surgery.
+While this is what many experience, there are also people who do not have dry eye symptoms and others who deal with dry eyes for years after LASIK surgery.

 There isn’t a surefire method to predict exactly how you will feel during recovery.
-However, consulting with your ophthalmologist can give you insight into the current condition of your eyes and give you a better idea of what to expect while you recover from LASIK.
+However, consulting with your eye doctor can give you insight into the current condition of your eyes and give you a better idea of what to expect while you recover from LASIK.

 INTERESTED IN LASIK?
 Schedule a consultation with an eye doctor near you.